-- Improve the translation of basic laboratory findings into evidence-based treatments for Gulf War Veterans. - Follow-up on promising basic laboratory findings that can be turned into treatments that are tested through clinical research studies such as RCTs. - Improve the implementation of evidence-based practice for Gulf War Veterans with Gulf War Illness. - Evaluate the best models of care and improve implementation of evidence-based treatments. - Ensure that treatments and delivery of care for Gulf War Veterans is patientcentered. - Develop treatments and implement treatments that are responsive to individual Gulf War Veterans' preferences, needs, and values. - Improve measurement, recruitment, and design issues that impede clinical research for Gulf War Veterans. - Study operational approaches to improve methodological impediments.
+- Improve the translation of basic laboratory findings into evidence-based treatments for Gulf War Veterans. - Follow-up on promising basic laboratory findings that can be turned into treatments that are tested through clinical research studies such as RCTs. - Improve the implementation of evidence-based practice for Gulf War Veterans - Evaluate the best models of care and improve implementation of evidence-based treatments. - Ensure that treatments and delivery of care for Gulf War Veterans are patientcentered. - Develop treatments and implement treatments that are responsive to individual Gulf War Veterans' preferences, needs, and values. - Improve measurement, recruitment, and design issues that impede clinical research for Gulf War Veterans. - Study operational approaches to improve methodological impediments.

-- Use data driven approaches to refine the current case definitions for GWI - Determine the data sources that are available within VA that can be linked and used to refine case definition for GWI. - Work with colleagues in PDHS to compile a list of all databases that have information pertinent to GWI, as well as the owners, locations, and permissions. - Bring together a panel of experts to determine the best possible method for refining and promoting a case definition that will be used for VA funded research moving forward for ALL those who have served in the Gulf since 1991. - Create a GWI case definition workgroup including VA and DoD personnel as well as membership from RAC. - Promote and fund projects that will employ data driven methods to refine research case definitions for GWI. - Develop specific RFPs calling for research projects for GWI case definition refinement.
+- Use data driven approaches to refine the current case definitions for GWI - Determine the data sources that are available within VA that can be linked and used to refine case definition for GWI. - Work with colleagues in PDHS to compile a list of all databases that have information pertinent to GWI, as well as the owners, locations, and permissions. - Bring together a panel of experts to determine the best possible method for refining and promoting a case definition that will be used for VA funded research moving forward for those who served in the Gulf in 1990-1991. - Create a GWI case definition workgroup including VA and DoD personnel as well as membership from RAC. - Promote and fund projects that will employ data driven methods to refine research case definitions for GWI.